BS in Fitness Programming and Management with Emphasis in Strength and Conditioning

 Major Program Requirements

-The Students earning a Bachelor of Science in Fitness and Program Management are required to complete all University general education, University graduation and degree requirements, including selected foundational courses, which may fulfill some University general education requirements.
+Students earning a Bachelor of Science in Fitness and Program Management must meet degree and University requirements, including University general education requirements.

-In addition to completing major program requirements, students must completed the following additional emphasis requirements:
+In addition to completing major program requirements, students earning the Strength & Conditioning emphasis must complete the following emphasis requirements.
+A grade of C- or higher is required in the courses below.

 Back to Top